Who’s behind Chromatose?

 Ed has a B.S. in Computer Science and 25+ years of software engineering experience.
 Hekuli is his alter ego for A/V creations and performances.

-Franziska Eichler - Marketing / PR
+Franziska Eichler - Marketing / Communication

 Franzie is a music industry & event management professional with over 20 years of experience.